actualbudget/actual/README.md

 ## Deploying

 ### Fly.io
 [fly.io](https://fly.io) allows running the application directly and provides a free tier.
-You should be comfortable with using the command line.
+You should be comfortable with using the command line to set it up though.

 [Create an account](https://fly.io/app/sign-in).
 Although you are required to enter payment details, everything we do here will work on the free tier and you won't be charged.